jdgutierrezj/scalable-web/README.md

 	$ export AWS_SECRET_ACCESS_KEY="yoursecretkey"
 	$ export AWS_DEFAULT_REGION="us-east-1"

-Change into the *terraform* subfolder and deploy de application to Amazon Web Services using the files *.tf provided with the next command:
+Change into the *terraform* subfolder and deploy the application to Amazon Web Services using the files *.tf provided with the next command:

     $ terraform init
     $ terraform plan